 In Tekla Structures , a pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or parts of cast-in-place concrete parts

 The cast-in-place concrete parts are merged into one pour object if they have the same material grade and pour phase, and if they touch each other.
 Pour objects are visible in pour view.

-is a building objectobject that represents something that will exist in the real building or be closely related to it
+is a building objectobject that represents something that will exist in the real building or will be closely related to it

 A building object is always created in a model, but it is also represented as a drawing object in a drawing in which its properties can be modified.